 Protecting artwork you have collected over the years is an investment every serious collector should make.
 Although you may care for your art collection and protect it in your home, you can never predict if a fire or flood may destroy or damage your valuable collection.
 Art collections may contain works by Matisse or Jean-Michel Basquiat, and these aesthetic objects cannot be replaced if they are stolen or damaged.

 Art insurance can protect the value of your collection if a worst-case scenario arises.
-Fine Art & Collectibles Enterprises (FACE) offers many different services to individuals and groups seeking art insurance policies.
+FACE Insurance offers many different services to individuals and groups seeking art insurance policies.
 Preserving and caring for a collection is important, but art insurance can protect your financial investment.

 If you own a collection of artifacts or artworks worth more than one thousand dollars, then insuring your collection is advisable.
 Artists also benefit when art insurance is more widely adopted by collectors and investors.
 The following are suggestions for every collector who is considering purchasing art insurance.